Craytor/lumen-status/readme.md

 LS__TEXT_COLOR=
 LS__SERVER_BACKGROUND=
 ```
  (`LS__SERVER_NAME`) is the server name, (`LS__SERVER_DESCRIPTION`) is the server description, (`LS__TEXT_COLOR`) is the text color, and (`LS__SERVER_BACKGROUND`) is the server background.
 I've decided to make it configurable by these means because you wont have to configure the app at all.
 It's "plug and play" - and it works on Forge too!
 Go to the environmental variable area on Forge, and you can add the keys above and the values you want.
-Also, make sure to press the box that says this application uses Laravel 4.2+!
+Also, make sure to press the box that says this application uses Laravel 4.2+ so that you can use these variables.

 ## Requirements
 In order to use lumen-status, you must have `sysstat` installed on your system.
 You can get `sysstat` by running `sudo apt-get install sysstat`.